MedBENZARTI/MedBENZARTI/README.md

 - 🐍 Python enthusiast, it makes you life easier 🤣
 - 🔭 Always lookin for new ways to improve 🚀
-- 🌱 I’m currently learning everything
+- 🌱 I’m consistently learning new tricks
-- 🔥 If there is a VSCode nurd, it's me for sure 🤓
+- 🔥 If there is a VSCode nerd, it's me for sure 🤓
 - 🥅 Goals: become better at what I do
 - ⚡ Fun fact: If we play a game of pool, I will always win 🏆
 ### Connect with me: